 Now there is a popular way, MultCloud, is recommended.
 MultCloud is a cloud transfer manager that allows users to connect two personal Dropbox accounts for better managing and transferring files from one to another without downloading and uploading.
 It can help transfer files from one Dropbox account to another directly based on the web.
 Next, let's show how it works.

 Since you have two Dropbox accounts already, you need to create a MultCloud account.
 You need to activate your MultCloud account first.

-Note: If you want to test the functions of MultCloud before creating an account, you could click "Try without signing up" option to get one temp account.
+Note: If you want to test the functions of MultCloud before creating an account, you could click the "Guest Access" option on the homepage to get one temp account.

 Step 2.
 Add Accounts to MultCloud

 After that, please log in MultCloud.
 The first step is about how to add Dropbox to MultCloud.
 Click "Add Cloud", and select Dropbox to add.